cdisc-org/DataExchange-ODM-LinkML/docs/AbsoluteTimingConstraint.md

     - range: partialDatetime
   TimepointPreWindow:
     name: TimepointPreWindow
-    description: 'Specifies the amount of time before the TimepointTarget that the activity may be started. '
+    description: Specifies the amount of time before the TimepointTarget that the activity may be started.
     comments:
     - 'Optional